 An LLC cannot be formed or do business in Alaska without first having a registered agent on file with the Department of Commerce, Community, and Economic Development.
 This is required by law and the penalties can be serious.
 Maintaining a registered agent doesn’t just keep you in good standing.
 It also provides an important service.

 Think of your registered agent as your ambassador to the state, handling all your LLC’s important legal, tax, and compliance information.
 This can either be an individual, company or registered agent service, as long as

 As soon as they’re appointed, your registered agent must be consistently available in Alaska to receive and act on mailed documents and service of process.
 Here’s what the Department of Commerce, Community, and Economic Development specifically says:

 Be sure to maintain a valid registered agent at all times.
 If you don’t, your LLC will be labeled “non-compliant” which can eventually lead to its dissolution.

 What are the Requirements of a Registered Agent?

-- The agent must be an individual resident of the state of Alaska or a corporation authorized for business in Alaska.
+- Be an individual Alaska resident or a corporation authorized to do business in the state.